step-security-bot/go-dev-container/README.md

 ## Using `mise` to Manage Go Versions

-1. Copy the `.mise.toml` file from the root of this repo to your projects repo root and modify it as needed.
+1. Copy the `.mise.toml` file from the root of this repo to your project's root and modify it as needed.
-1. The provided `.devcontainer` will automatclly call `mise install` to install the custom versions of the applications.
+1. The provided `.devcontainer` will automatically call `mise install` to install the custom versions of the applications.
 1. After the container is started and you shell into it you may need to call `mise use golang@<version>` to switch to the new version.
 The included `help` explains how to do this in more detail and other `mise` commands you can use.

 ## Included `.devcontainer` Config

-This project not only builds the dev container into the provided Docker container it also includes an example implemantion in the `.devontainer` directory.
+This project not only builds the dev container into the provided Docker container it also includes an example implemantion in the `.devcontainer` directory.
-Do the following to use this implmention.
+Do the following to use this implementation.

-1. Cone down the rpository.
+1. Cone down the repository.
 1. Copy the `.devcontainer` directory to your project.
-Note:  you should not already have a `.devctonaer` directory or things could get weird.
+Note:  you should not already have a `.devcontainer` directory or things could get weird.
 1. Copy the following files to the root of your projects.
 All of these are optional but encouraged.
   - `.mise.toml`
   - `cspell.json`  Edit this with your specific words that you need to `cspell` to ignroe globally.
   - `dev.sh` This file helps launch and exec into the dev container.
 1. Starship has a custom Power Line command prompt we include, for it to function properly you need one of the Nerd Fonts installed.
-See the [Initial Worksation Setup](#initial-worksation-setup) documentiaon for instrucitons on downloading and installing the fonts.
+See the [Initial Worksation Setup](#initial-worksation-setup) documentation for instructions on downloading and installing the fonts.

 ## Initial Worksation Setup